UniCourt/WebApp-Workshop1/node-app/README.md

 - Open a new tab and go to http://localhost:3000/list-countries
   - Available country code is listed here.
 Make a note we use only these country code to fetch the holiday information
 - Let us get the information country US and the year 2018 using [curl](https://curl.se/docs/)
-- Open a terminal and run the following command
+- Open new terminal and run the following command
   ```
   curl -X POST -d "year=2018&counryCode=US" http://localhost:3000/country-holiday
   ```